Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 ## Command: cp
-**Description** Makes a copy of a file or directory to destination location
+**Description:** Makes a copy of a file or directory to destination location
                 It does leave an original copy in source location

 ## **Syntax**